-1. No Poverty

-By supporting the delivery of education programs; using the West Coast NEST website, social media, and other marketing tactics to expand the market of learners; and by connecting learners with local educators and knowledge holders.
+Goal #1.
+No Poverty: By supporting the delivery of education programs; using the West Coast NEST website, social media, and other marketing tactics to expand the market of learners; and by connecting learners with local educators and knowledge holders.

-8. Decent Work and Economic Growth

-Several of the regions' communities have identified the West Coast NEST in their economic development plans as a means to advance local knowledge and innovation and to diversify their economies.
+Goal #8.
+Decent Work and Economic Growth: Several of the regions' communities have identified the West Coast NEST in their economic development plans as a means to advance local knowledge and innovation and to diversify their economies.

+Goal #11.
+Sustainable Cities and Communities.
 Historically, many Nuu-chah-nulth knowledge holders were not compensated when participating in the delivery of education programs.
-West Coast NEST is working to develop a pay for service model that seeks to provide equal pay for work of equal value social economy initiatives inside biosphere reserves.
+West Coast NEST is working to develop a pay for service model that seeks to provide equal pay for work of equal value.